 Expect to experience some great music!
 Let go of any preconceptions you may have about classical music or the concert experience.
 Sit back, let your thoughts go and allow yourself to simply focus on what you hear.
 Watch Maestra Sarah and the musicians and see how they interact.
 Feel and listen to the music—the beat, the melody and the way the tunes make you feel.

-PRO TIP: If you want to learn about the music before the concert, check out the program notes in the playbill.
+PRO TIP: If you want to learn about the music before the concert, check out the notes in the program guide.
 You will receive a copy when you arrive or you can read them ahead of time online.

 The lobby opens one hour prior to curtain time.
 Please try to arrive at least 30 minutes before the curtain rises.